Northwestern Institute on Complex Systems

 The Northwestern Institute on Complex Systems was founded in 2004 with the goals of uncovering fundamental principles governing complex systems in science, technology, and human behavior and applying these principles to solve societally relevant problems through the analysis, design, and control of complex systems.
 Based on the belief that breakthroughs in complex systems require collaboration across boundaries of traditional domains, NICO brings together faculty in business, engineering, education, medicine, natural sciences, and social sciences.
 Cross-disciplinary collaborations break down barriers due to disciplinary knowledge silos and domain-specific terminology, accelerating the development of the new science of complex systems.

 You can find a 2004 position statement on complex systems here, written by NICO co-founder Julio Ottino for Nature.

-NICO's mission is to serve as a hub and facilitator for path-breaking and relevant research in the area of complexity science transcending the boundaries of established disciplines.
+NICO's mission is to serve as a hub and facilitator for path-breaking and relevant research in the area of complexity and data science transcending the boundaries of established disciplines.

-Our focus is the theory of complex systems and network sciences and its application in a wide variety of domains, including business, education, engineering, law, medicine, natural science, and social science.
+Our focus is the theory of complex systems, network science, and data science and their application in a wide variety of domains, including business, education, engineering, law, medicine, natural science, and social science.
 The goal is to solve important practical problems through the use of complexity science and to actively disseminate the results through scientific publications, education, and corporate development.

 NICO faculty are distinguished researchers from several schools at Northwestern University, including the Kellogg School of Management, the McCormick School of Engineering and Applied Science, the Judd A. and Marjorie Weinberg College of Arts and Sciences, the School of Communication, the School of Education and Social Policy, and the Feinberg School of Medicine.
 Faculty core competencies include network science, network visualization, graph theory, agent-based modeling, data analytics, nonlinear dynamics, and control theory.